No – not your ex-lover (just to clear that up) I’m talking about your EX aka Employee Experience!

 Brand perception, not all it’s cracked up to be

 Working for a well-known brand does not always translate to a good employee experience.
 Some employers believe that because the brand is a household or recognised brand, merely having this on your CV justifies lower salaries, no benefits, long hours, no path to advancement and/or a toxic workplace culture just for the honour of working there.
 Throw in a new CEO hellbent on slashing costs and downsizing departments and things head south pretty quick.

 End of the road

 Some roles have limited scope – no arguing there, they run their course, once you’ve hit your ceiling it’s time to move on, everyone understands, wishes you well, no hard feelings and you get a great reference to boot.
-BUT - many candidates I’ve talked to are disappointed that the were sold a role on opportunities by the employer to learn and grow that never arose.
-Or that the split of the role was not what was promised and instead of doing something exciting and challenging to balance it out - its dreary and repetitive and in essence driving their career backwards.
+BUT - many candidates I’ve talked to are disappointed that they were sold a role based on opportunities, indicated by the employer, to learn and grow that never arose.
+Or that the split of the role was not what was promised and instead of doing something exciting and challenging to balance it out - its dreary and repetitive and in essence driving their career backward.